greenelab/deep-review/all-sections.md

 [@zCt6PUXj]) explored the effects of jointly modeling far more targets than the Merck challenge [@F8fP2vAg; @yAoN5gTU], with Ramsundar et al. [@yAoN5gTU] showing that the benefits of multi-task networks had not yet saturated even with 259 targets.
-Although a deep learning approach, DeepTox [@Y1D0SZrO], was also the overall winner of another competition, the Toxicology in the 21st Century (Tox21) Data Challenge, it did not dominate alternative methods as thoroughly as in other domains.
+Although DeepTox [@Y1D0SZrO], a deep learning approach, won another competition, the Toxicology in the 21st Century (Tox21) Data Challenge, it did not dominate alternative methods as thoroughly as in other domains.
 DeepTox was the top performer on 9 of 15 targets and highly competitive with the top performer on